varnish/Varnish-Book/varnish_book.rst

    The location of the secret file is ``/etc/varnish/secret`` by default, but you can use the ``-S`` option to specify other location.
    The content of the file is a shared secret, which is a string generated under Varnish installation.

-   The management interface authenticates with a challenge-reponse mechanism.
+   The management interface authenticates with a challenge-response mechanism.
    Therefore, the shared secret is never transmitted, but a challenge and the response to the challenge.
    This authentication mechanism offers a reasonably good access control, but it does not protect the data transmitted over the connection.
    Therefore, it is very important to avoid eavesdroppers like in the man-in-the-middle attack.